mbrlabs/rusty8/README.md

 ## Backend
 The emulation of the chip-8 chip & execution of the program is done in the backend, which is written in Rust.
-Rust is a great language for this job, since it is (amongst other things) super fast.
+Rust is a great language for this job, since it is (amongst other things) super fast and supports unsigned integers.

 ### Compiling the backend
 You will need to install the Rust programming language and the package manager cargo.